Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves

-In a forthcoming part of this work, we shall show that such estimates between $\theta$-invariants attached to short exact sequences of pro-euclidean lattices have interesting applications to transcendence theory and Diophantine geometry.

-\subsection{Contents}
+The formalism of pro-Euclidean lattices --- and more generally of pro-Hermitian vector bundles over arithmetic curves --- and of their $\theta$-invariants developed in this monograph turns out to be a convenient tool for Diophantine geometry and transcendence theory.
+This formalism is indeed especially well adapted to investigate situations that combine formal geometry over the integers and complex analytic geometry.

+In the last chapter of this monograph, we present a simple illustration of this general principle: we use this formalism to establish an algebraicity criterion \emph{\`a la} Chudnovsky concerning formal curves over number fields embedded in some projective space, by arguments that are direct counterparts of classical algebraization proofs in complex analytic and formal geometry.

+\section{Contents}

-We now proceed to a synopsis of the main results of this article.
-More detailed presentations of these are given in the first paragraphs of each section.
+We now proceed to a synopsis of the main results of this monograph.
+More detailed presentations of these results are given in the first paragraphs of each chapter.

-Section \ref{sec:hermitvect} collects basic facts concerning hermitian vector bundles over an arithmetic curve $\Spec \OK$ (when $K= \Q$ and $\OK = \Z,$ they are simply the euclidean lattices previously considered in this introduction) and could be skipped by readers familiar with Arakelov geometry.
+Chapter \ref{sec:hermitvect} collects some basic facts concerning Hermitian vector bundles over an arithmetic curve $\Spec \OK$ (when $K= \Q$ and $\OK = \Z,$ they are simply the Euclidean lattices previously considered in this introduction).
+This section is mainly intended for later reference, and could be skipped by readers familiar with Arakelov geometry.

-The $\theta$-invariants of hermitian vector bundles over arithmetic curves are studied in sections \ref{thetaone} and ~\ref{thetatwo}.
+The $\theta$-invariants of Hermitian vector bundles over arithmetic curves are studied in Chapters \ref{thetaone} and ~\ref{thetatwo}.

-In section \ref{thetaone}, we define the invariants $\hot(\Eb)$ and $\hut(\Eb)$ attached to some hermitian vector bundle over a general arithmetic curve $\Spec \OK$ and we present some of their basic properties, notably the Poisson-Riemann-Roch formula and their monotonicity properties.
-We also establish upper bounds for the $\theta$-invariants of hermitian line bundles over $\Spec \OK$, and we discuss the subadditivity property (\ref{keysubadd}) and its variants.
-This section pursue the previous work on $\theta$-invariants in \cite{vanderGeerSchoof2000} and \cite{Groenewegen2001}, but our presentation is self-contained and does not require any familiarity with these articles.
+In Chapter \ref{thetaone}, we define the invariants $\hot(\Eb)$ and $\hut(\Eb)$ attached to some Hermitian vector bundle over a general arithmetic curve $\Spec \OK$ and we present some of their basic properties, notably the Poisson-Riemann-Roch formula and their monotonicity properties.
+We also establish upper bounds for the $\theta$-invariants of Hermitian line bundles over $\Spec \OK$, and we discuss the subadditivity property (\ref{keysubadd}) and its variants.
+This chapter pursue the previous work on $\theta$-invariants in \cite{vanderGeerSchoof2000} and \cite{Groenewegen2001}, but our presentation is self-contained and does not require any familiarity with these articles.